edjl/MissileDefenceSystem/README.md

-# MissileDefenceSystem
+# MissileDefenseSystem
-This application simulates a missile defence system, with visuals.
+This application simulates a missile defense system, with visuals.